 スターウルフ Sutā-UrufuA team of mercenary antagonists through most of the series.
 They worked with Andross in Star Fox 64, but took on the role of Anti Heroes and Worthy Opponents afterwards.The team roster:

 Led by Wolf O'Donnell, the original team included Leon Powalski, Pigma Dengar, and Andrew Oikonny.
-This team also featured in Star Fox 2 (Super NES canon), but with Algae instead of Andrew (though renamed Andrew in the Fan Translation).
+This team also featured in Star Fox 2, but with Algy instead of Andrew (though renamed Andrew in the Fan Translation).

 Krystal joined just before Command after being kicked out of Star Fox.
 Depending on the ending, she will either leave the group and return to Star Fox, stay with Star Wolf, or leave everyone altogether and become an independent bounty hunter calling herself Kursed.

 Boss Subtitles: In Star Fox 64 3D, their appearances are accompanied by "Ultra-Performance All-Range Fighter" and the name of their current ships (Wolfen and Wolfen II).